 In this post, we’ll look at how an employee intranet can improve operations, establish a corporate culture, and keep employees engaged.
 We’ll also explain what essential features to look for when considering an employee intranet for your business.

 An employee intranet is a private platform companies use for internal communication, document management, and knowledge management and sharing.
 It may be an on-site solution accessible only from the office, or a cloud-based intranet platform that employees can access remotely.

 What are the advantages of an employee intranet?

-Modern intranet platforms include a social component that helps employees feel engaged.
-And it allows for two-way communication between leadership and employees.
-Essentially, an employee intranet facilitates the type of communication that usually occurs in a physical office.
+Modern intranet platforms include a social component that helps boost engagement.
+And that’s important, considering 51% of employees don’t feel engaged at work.
+An employee intranet allows for two-way communication between leadership and employees and facilitates the type of communication that usually occurs in a physical office.

 When files are stored in a cloud-based employee intranet portal instead of on a local server, they’re easy to access from anywhere.
 And with a robust search function and cross-app integrations, employees can search for files, conversations, and tasks from within the employee intranet — there’s no need to leave the platform to find information.

 Employees who are connected to each other are 20-25% more productive than those who are disconnected.
 That’s because they’re not losing valuable time hunting for information or waiting for answers.
 Employee intranet software will empower employees to quickly find key contacts, have conversations in real time, and solve problems.